 I ask that question a lot at the beginning of conversations.
-Most people say good or ok, but usually, there is someone that replies, “don’t ask” or “horrible.”
-Sometimes I wish I hadn’t asked, because there are those that always see the negative side of things.
+Most people say good or ok, but usually, someone replies, “don’t ask” or “horrible.”
+Sometimes, I wish I hadn’t asked because some people always see the negative side of things.
+Well, I had one of those days this past week.
+A dentist asked me while I was sitting in his chair awaiting a decision on oral surgery, “How is your day going?’
 While each of us has days that are stressful, lonely, painful, or physically and emotionally draining, we should never forget the words of the psalmist in Psalm 118:24 “This is the day which the LORD hath made; we will rejoice and be glad in it.”
+After I said “not so good” the Holy Spirit reminded me of this verse so I quickly used it for a reminder to myself of God’s goodness to me, and then repeated it to the doctor.

-When this was written the psalmist, who most think was David, has come through some hard things.
-These hard times must have been because of sin in his life because in verse 18 he speaks of being chastised by the Lord, but even in the discipline, the Lord preserved his life.
+When this was written, the psalmist, who most think was David, had gone through some hard things.
+These hard times must have been because of sin in his life because in verse 18, he speaks of being chastised by the Lord, but even in the discipline, the Lord preserved his life.

 Psalm 118:18 “The LORD hath chastened me sore: but he hath not given me over unto death.”

 As he continues in verses 19-23, you can sense his gratitude and praise building as he begins to think upon the goodness of God.
 Verses 22 and 23 are references to the coming Messiah.
-When he says verse 24, he is overcome with the goodness of God and declares “this is the day the Lord hath made” his response was rejoicing!
+When he says verse 24, he is overcome with the goodness of God and declares, “This is the day the Lord hath made.”
+His response is rejoicing!

 Psalm 118:19-23” Open to me the gates of righteousness: I will go into them, and I will praise the LORD: This gate of the LORD, into which the righteous shall enter.
 I will praise thee: for thou hast heard me, and art become my salvation.
 The stone which the builders refused is become the head stone of the corner.
 This is the LORD’S doing; it is marvelous in our eyes.